benzikod/Sky-Children-of-the-Light---Music-Auto-Player/README.md

 # Sky: Children of the Light - Music Auto Player
 This project provides an automated music player for the game "Sky: Children of the Light" PC.
 It allows players to automatically play music in the game using JSON song files.
 This is not a plug-in or cheating program！ This is not a plug-in or cheating program！ This is not a plug-in or cheating program！
-The song Json file comes from https://skystudio.app(now is invalid) The program will only playback when the main window is focused on Sky The java version used is 21
+The song Json file comes from https://skystudio.app (now is invalid) The program will only playback when the main window is focused on Sky The java version used is 23